 Marie and Hector would benefit from ongoing Comprehensive Financial Planning.
 In our Premium Subscription Plan, clients pay monthly and work closely with the financial planner to achieve their goals.
 The financial planner acts as an accountability partner with Marie and Hector.

 Case Study 3: Stephanie and Steve Smith

 Steve Smith is a corporate executive, and Stephanie Smith is a high school teacher.
 Both clients are in their early 50s and are getting increasingly concerned about retirement.
-They have been saving for retirement, but they are worried if they will have enough saved for retirement and want help in learning how to save more.
-The Smith’s don’t want to mess with investments and prefer to have this done professionally.
+They have been saving for retirement, but they are worried if they will have enough saved for retirement and want help learning how to save more.
+The Smiths have very complex lives and need more guidance on their investments and finances to make the right choices.

 *All of these case studies are purely fictional and do not represent actual clients.
 They are primarily used for illustrative purposes of the services offered by CRFP.